 My Bible usually sat there untouched while I caught up on email or checked Facebook and then ran out the door to get to a meeting.
 I’d come home to that unopened Bible and have to clear it from the table to get dinner ready.
 That sent me into a shame spiral that was hard to crawl out of.

-I often felt unworthy because I wasn’t giving Jesus the first hour or two of my day like everyone else seemed to be doing.
+I often felt unworthy because I wasn’t giving Jesus the first hour or two of my day like everyone else.

-At one point and time that shame spiral led me to feel so banged up and unworthy that I just gave up trying to do daily Bible reading all together.
+At one point and time that shame spiral led me to feel so banged up and unworthy that I just gave up trying to do daily Bible reading altogether.